Andrew920528/rita-cfc-2024/README.md

 # Rita - AI Teaching Assistant

+## :star2: UPDATED (11/2)
+We have successfully deployed our app for beta testing!
+Please come to this link: [https://rita-beta.up.railway.app/](https://rita-beta.up.railway.app/).

+We have provided an account for you to try it out:

+username: `RITACFC2024`

+pw: `RITACFC2024`

+Or, feel free to create your own account by clicking "建立帳號" at the bottom of the log in page!

+## :purple_heart: Table of Contents
 - [Project summary](#project-summary)
   - [The issue we are hoping to solve](#the-issue-we-are-hoping-to-solve)
   - [How our technology solution can help](#how-our-technology-solution-can-help)